int-brain-lab/behavior_models/README.md

 - the exponential smoothing model based on the previous actions
 - the exponential smoothing model based on the previous stimulus sides
 - the optimal Bayesian model.
 This model performs inference in the generative Bayesian process with the correct parameters (mean block size=50, lower bound=20, upper bound=100, p(stimulus on left side | left block) = 0.8)
-- the biased Bayesian model.
+- the biased Approximate Bayesian model.
 This model performs inference in the generative Bayesian process with parameters fitted to the behavior.
-The additional parameters fitted are the mean block size, the lower bound, the upper bound and the p(stimulus on left side | left block).
+The process is reformulated to make inference stable.
+A `volatility = p(change)` is fitted to the behavio

 See the `main.py` file for an example on prior generation